2022 European heatwaves: July heatwave

 In July, Extremadura experienced wildfires that spread to Salamanca in Castile and León and burnt more than 4000 ha.

 On 14 July, the Carlos III Health Institute announced that at least 43 people had died on 10 and 11 July from the heat.
 On 16 July, at least 360 people died between 10 July and 15 July from the heat.

 On 17 July, a wildfire began in El Pont de Vilomara, Catalonia, which burnt 30 houses and more than 1700 ha of land.

 On 18 July, the Carlos III Health Institute reported an additional 150 heat-related deaths on 16 July, bringing the total death toll to 510, which was raised to 679 the next day.
 Final estimates from the Carlos III Health Institute placed the total July death toll at 2,063.
 However, in a report published later in the year, the July death toll was placed at 2,223.

 On 24 July, the Seville city council gave the ongoing heat wave the name Zoe, thereby making it the first named heat wave in the world.

+During July, Córdoba had an average high of 40.4 C, with 19 days above 40 C, making it the highest average maximum temperature ever recorded in Europe for the month of July.

 The drought at the Valdecañas reservoir revealed the Dolmen of Guadalperal, a prehistoric stone circle.